yehyunsuh/DICOM-to-PNG/README.md

-# Dealing with DICOM files
+# Converting Dicom to PNG
 ## Prerequisites
 ### Python3
 - If you already have downloaded python3 before, you do not have to download it again